Kehillah & group visits

 Room blocks at your standard

-Dozens of rooms in one hotel — or split across two that share your kashrus standard — with the rooming list managed by us, not a spreadsheet passed around the shul.
+Dozens of rooms in one hotel, or split across two that share your kashrus standard, with the rooming list managed by us instead of a spreadsheet passed around the shul.

 Meals & seudos for the whole group